-All site employees, contractors and subcontractors have been required to wear a minimum personal protective equipment (PPE) whilst on-site, these are steel toed boots and a high visibility jacket or vest.
-Other task specific PPE which has been used at the Site includes, safety glasses/goggles, hard hats, gloves and hearing protection.
+All site employees, contractors and subcontractors are required to wear a minimum personal protective equipment (PPE) whilst on-site, these are steel toed boots and a high visibility jacket or vest.
+Other task specific PPE which will be used at the Application Site includes safety glasses/goggles, hard hats, gloves and hearing protection.